swipetech/doc/source/includes/en/_integrations.md

   )
 ```

-Looks up information on all Accounts ever created by your Organization.
+Query information on all Accounts ever created by your Organization.

 `GET /accounts?tag=<tag>&limit=<limit>&starting_after=<starting_after>`